 Once students have completed their assignments, they should notify the teacher of completion by going to the Education->Mark as Completed menu item within the IDE.
 The teacher is then able to see whose project is ready to be graded (see below image with completion status circled left).

-You can access the student’s project from the same screen by clicking on the arrow on the extreme right (see below image with arrows circled right).
+You can access the student’s project from the same screen by clicking on the 3 blue dots on the extreme right (see below image with dots circled right).
 You can then review the project.

 The teacher can also mark the unit as complete going to the Education->Mark as Completed menu item within the IDE and if already marked as complete, can change the status to incomplete

 There are two ways to assign the grade.